 Reluctantly, I walked out of that beautiful land and committing to memory what this place looks like.
 We found our steep entrance and hiked down past the rusty mangled fence that Jepson must have used to keep his goats on the mesa.
 Still not a cloud in the sky on this mid-June day.
 White wash and trails curved their way through the dark sagebrush flat 800 feet below us.
 This time, as we neared the lower section of the debris fan, we veered north and found a less rocky and more sandy descent to the valley floor.

 By this time we were hiking in full blazing sun - it was getting pretty darn hot.
-Pausing to rest under any shade we could find, we bypassed side canyons that would have to wait until next time we were here.
+Pausing to rest under any shade we could find, we bypassed side canyons that would have to wait until next time.
 At last we reached the cooler narrows of Lick Wash and shed our sweat-soaked shirts for awhile.

 I wish I were in the shade of those sandstone walls, sliding my hands over the ancient and eroded beds, hearing the crunch of the purple-hued trail, and smelling the ponderosa pines.
 We will be back here, but time keeps ticking.
 A recently retired friend, talking about his planned adventures, said to me, "I don't know if I have enough money, but I sure as hell don't have enough time!"